WITN-TV: News operation

 In terms of Nielsen ratings, Eastern North Carolina is usually not very competitive during sweeps periods.
 Historically, WITN has been the #1 ranked newscast in the Greenville–Washington–New Bern market.
-WITN has been the #1 ranked news station in the market 6 of the last 7 years.

 The station's direct competitors are WCTI-TV and WNCT-TV.
 There have been occasions that WITN has come in 2nd place in ratings.
 WITN News ranked 2nd in the market to WCTI in 2014, before regaining 1st place in 2015.
 In July 2008, WNCT was the most watched television station in the market after taking first place weeknights at 6 and 11.
 However, since then, WNCT has fallen to 3rd place weeknights at 6.

 While broadcasting from its original facility in Chocowinity, WITN maintained secondary studios in Greenville on East Arlington Boulevard (within the Square Shopping Center) less than two blocks from its current base of operations.
 This location began broadcasting a weekday morning newscast in 1997 featuring a news anchor, meteorologist, and photographer based out of there.
 In addition, weeknight interview segments were conducted from the old secondary studios.

 After moving into its brand new facility in Greenville on June 5, 2013, WITN became the area's second television outlet to upgrade news production to high definition level.
-In addition to its main studios in Greenville, the station operates news bureaus in Washington (on Main Street), Jacksonville (on Western Boulevard), and in New Bern (on Middle Street).
+In addition to its main studios in Greenville, the station operates news bureaus in Jacksonville (on Valencia Drive) and in New Bern (on Middle Street).